 Original content copyright © 2016 Sonic Tremor Media

 In our quest to find lonely, out-of-the-way places to photograph, we often get recommendations from people, and many times, the coordinates of those places are just a search away.
 However, we’ll occasionally run across the name of a place, and when we enter the name into mapping software, the search turns up zero results.
-Here’s one way to find places no longer on the map.
+Maybe it was an “unofficial” townsite, never incorporated, and there’s no record of it… Here’s one way to find places no longer on the map …

 Merricourt is a very remote town in Dickey County, about fifty miles south of Jamestown.
 There are fewer than a handful of residents in Merricourt — just one family remains in this near-ghost town.
 We didn’t intend to visit Merricourt when we went on an adventure in October of 2014, but some last minute route changes took us right through town, so we stopped to snap a few shots, nine years after our first visit. …